 Meanwhile, I wrote a book.
 Then I wrote another book.
 Then I wrote another book.
 And finally, I wrote a book worthy of publishing.
 FINGERPRINTS is loosely based on that first summer with the step people and an abusive relationship I was in as a teenager.
 CHOOSING TALLY is a follow up novel where the three best friends in FINGERPRINTS deal with another difficult situation when one of them is videoed during an intimate moment.

-I recently finished a women’s fiction novel, ALL THE MOMENTS IN BETWEEN, about a woman who uses all the wrong strategies to cope until they no longer work and she has to learn to heal.
+In 2020, I finished a novel, ALL THE MOMENTS IN BETWEEN, about a woman who uses all the wrong strategies to cope until they no longer work and she has to learn to heal.

-ALL THE MOMENTS IN BETWEEN (50,478 words) is book club fiction about a woman who uses all the wrong strategies to cope until they no longer work and she has to learn to heal.
+HGTV meets Eat, Pray, Love in ALL THE MOMENTS IN BETWEEN, women's fiction about a woman who uses all the wrong strategies to cope until they no longer work and she has to learn to heal.
+I'm currently shopping that book.

 FEELING INSPIRED TO SUPPORT?

-If you enjoy my stories and you're feeling inspired to support my digital nomad journey, you're in luck!
-You can click the green button on the left to "buy me a coffee" and ensure that the travels and stories continue to flow.
+If you enjoy my stories and you're feeling inspired to support my work, you're in luck!
+You can click the purple button to "buy me a coffee" and ensure that stories continue to flow.
 Thank you in advance.